Custom Bell inequalities from formal sums of squares: Applications and results

 \subsection{Maximally entangled state of two qutrits}

 Finally, we apply the SOS method to the case of the maximally entangled state of two qutrits

-We consider a family of measurements which generalizes the ones first used in~\cite{Collins02} to maximize the CGLMP expression, and then in~\cite{Salavrakos17,Sarkar21} to self-test the maximally entangled two qutrits state.
+In general, it may be difficult to apply the method on a full parametrization of the measurement bases for large Hilbert space dimension.
+But the Bell expressions provided by the method are maximized by the desired state even when the measurement bases considered are not fully parametrized.
+We thus consider a family of measurements which generalizes the ones first used in~\cite{Collins02} to maximize the CGLMP expression, and then in~\cite{Salavrakos17,Sarkar21} to self-test the maximally entangled two qutrits state.
 Namely, for $x,y\in\{1,2\}$ we choose measurement bases of the form

 These bases are related to the computational one by the Fourier transform

 followed by a phase rotation with a real parameter $\theta$

 By analogy with the case of formal polynomials in \cref{eq: FT measuremnt opearators}, we define the unitary operators associated to each measurement by